Edit

 Science administration, management, consulting

-Operations, strategy, or management roles in training, research funding, and scientific projects within universities, research institutes, funding bodies, or scientific societies.
+Supporting operations, strategy, or management through roles in training, research funding, and scientific projects within universities, research institutes, funding bodies, or scientific societies.

-Coordinating cross-functional projects in academia, non-profits, or the private sector, from guiding biotech projects through the drug development pipeline to managing strategic initiatives in a science publisher.
+Coordinating cross-functional projects in academia, non-profits, or the private sector, from guiding biotech projects through the drug development pipeline to managing strategic initiatives in a scientific publisher.

-Fostering external relationships that provide valuable information or may lead to future business deals or mutually beneficial partnerships.
+Fostering external relationships that provide valuable insights or can lead to future business opportunities or mutually beneficial partnerships.

 Entrepreneurship and management

-Leadership roles in (scientific) companies – with focus on operational or commercial aspects, rather than research strategy.
+Founding or leading (scientific) companies with a focus on operational and commercial aspects, rather than research strategy.
 Further details coming soon.

 Clinical research, medicine, public health